-Nature Amortised cost A debt instrument that meets both of the following conditions (other than those designated at fair value through profit or loss): Held within a business model whose objective is to hold the debt instrument (financia asset) in order to collect contractual cash flows.
-The contractual terms of the financial asset give rise on specified dates to cash flows the are solely payments of principal and interest on the principal amount outstanding.
-This assessment includes determining the objective of holding the asset and whether the contractual cash flows are consistent with a basic lending arrangement.
-Fair value through OCI The group have no equity instruments that have been elected to be measured at fair value through other comprehensive income.
-A debt instrument that meets both the following conditions (other than those designated at fair value through profit or loss): • held within a business model in which the debt instrument (financial asset) is managed to both collect contractual cash flows and sell financial assets; and • the contractual terms of the financial asset give rise on specified dates to cash flows the are solely payments of principal and interest on the principal amount outstanding.
+Nature Amortised cost A debt instrument that meets both of the following conditions (other than those designated at fair value through profit or loss): Fair value through OCI The group have no equity instruments that have been elected to be measured at fair value through other comprehensive income.
+A debt instrument that meets both the following conditions (other than those designated at fair value through profit or loss): • held within a business model in which the debt instrument (financial asset) is managed to both collect contractual cash flows and sell financial assets; and • the contractual terms of the financial asset give rise on specified dates to cash flows tha are solely payments of principal and interest on the principal amount outstanding.
 This assessment include determining the objective of holding the asset and whether the contractual cash flows are consistent with a basic lending arrangement.
 Designated at fair value through profit or loss Financial assets are designated to be measured at fair value to eliminate or significantly through profit or loss reduce an accounting mismatch that would otherwise arise.
 Fair value through profit or loss (default) Financial assets that are not classified into one of the above mentioned financial asset categories; and/ or where the business model is that performance is assessed on a fair value basis.